gduscher/MSE672-Introduction-to-TEM/docs/Introduction/computer_resources.rst

 This will facilitate collaboration with your teammates in the course, as well as with course staff.

-Many of you probably use your personal Google account on your machine, so it can get annoying to log in and out of it.
-A trick that I find useful is to use one browser, e.g., Safari or Microsoft Edge, for your personal use, web browsing, etc., and a different browser for your scientific work, including the work in this class.
 Google Colab are most tested for Chrome, Firefox, and Safari

 You can launch a Colab notebook by